steepdmac/dmactrac/Notes.md

 ### Hacking Whoosh
 - All synced Zotero data is stored in a Whoosh cache
 - Should be able to query that to find out in advance which publications have "Relations"
+- Use Documents/Projects/whoosh-sandbox to develop code for examining the cache.

 ## Helpful links